Published: January 15, 2021

 By the way, if your business is in the fitness industry, you might find our article on the general tips for fitness website development useful:

-And last but not least — a combination of different modes — this is the most used one.
+And last but not least — a combination of different modes, which is the most used one.

 Knowing what previous models imply is important to understand what you can use.
-But most likely, you won’t use just one.
+Though, you most likely won’t use just one.

-For instance, almost every membership website has a community that includes group chats, at least.
+For instance, almost every membership website has a community that includes group chats, at the very least.

 Finally, it’s not likely that a particular model will fully suit your business needs.

-That’s why each membership website is unique & built in a way to represent one's value and approach as precisely as possible.
+That’s why each membership website is unique & is built in a way that represents the founders’ values and approach as precisely as possible.

-Now let’s get to the point where you need to decide on how & how much you’ll charge your members.
+Now let’s get to the point where you need to decide on how & how much you want to charge your members.

-Most likely, you’ll take charge monthly (or annually), but is it going to be the same for everyone or there’ll be various membership levels? 🤔
+If you’ll take charge monthly (or annually), is the price going to be the same for everyone or will there be various membership levels? 🤔

 Well, most companies offer different membership levels.
 The most common ones are Basic-Standard-Premium or Silver-Gold-Platinum.